starlinglab/authenticated-attributes/docs/http.md

 The response body is empty with status code 200 indicating success, 400 indicating request body error, and 500 indicating database error.

+If the query param `append` is set to `1`, then the provided value is appended to a pre-existing array stored at that attribute.
+An array is created if nothing is stored at that attribute.
+If a non-array is stored there, status code 400 will be returned.

 ### POST /c/:cid

 Set multiple attestations for a CID at once.
 The request body is a DAG-CBOR encoded array of objects.
 For example: